Walking Tour 1: The French Quarter

 Think those old Civil War cannons out front look pitifully obsolete?
 Think again.
 In 1921, in a near-deadly prank, one was loaded and fired.
 That missile traveled across the wide expanse of the Mississippi and six blocks inland, landing in a house in Algiers and narrowly missing its occupants.

 Walk down the narrow alley between the Cabildo and the Cathedral.
 You’ll come to Pirate’s Alley:

 In 1925, William Faulkner lived here.
-He contributed to the Times-Picayune and worked on his first novels, Mosquitoes and Soldiers’ Pay, making this lovely store a requisite stop for literature lovers and book buyers of any persuasion.
+He contributed to the Times-Picayune and worked on his first novels, Mosquitoes and Soldiers’ Pay (soon to be a major motion picture),making this lovely store a requisite stop for literature lovers and book buyers of any persuasion.

 To the left of the bookstore is a small alley that takes you to St. Peter Street, which is behind and parallel to Pirate’s Alley.

 34. 632 St. Peter St., Tennessee Williams House

 Have a sudden urge to scream “Stella!!!” at that second-story wrought-iron balcony?
 No wonder.
 This is where Tennessee Williams wrote A Streetcar Named Desire, one of the greatest pieces of American theater.
 He remarked that he could hear “that rattle-trap streetcar named Desire running along Royal and the one named Cemeteries running along Canal and it seemed the perfect metaphor for the human condition.”

 Return to Jackson Square.
 On the left side of the cathedral on the corner of Chartres and St. Peter streets (with your back to the Mississippi River and Jackson Square) is:

 You’ve finished!
 Now go back across Jackson Square and Decatur Street to Café du Monde (tel.
 504/525-4544) for beignets and coffee.
 Do climb the stairs up to the levee and relax on a bench, and watch the river roll.